spraakbanken/mink-frontend/docs/DEVELOPMENT.md

 Continual development happens on the **main** branch.
 It should always be healthy, so any changes that break the build should be fixed as soon as possible.
 There is a GitHub action [ci.yml](../.github/workflows/ci.yml) for this purpose, meaning someone will be notified if the code is broken.

-For a larger change, please create a specific branch, and merge to main when ready.
-Merging without squash nor rebase is preferred but not mandatory.
+For a larger change, please create a specific branch, and squash-merge to main when ready.

 ### Pull requests